csc301-winter-2020/team-project-21-stopgapfoundation/deliverables/deliverable 2/README.md

 #### As a StopGap employee, I want to create a dashboard that will show me the  total number of ramp requests, how many in next build, how many ramps scheduled for next paint day, total revenue for selected time period and delivered ramps, so that I can be up-to-date on business affairs.
 * The dashboard has been set up to show some of this information, although the information displayed currently has been hard-coded.
 The information that can currently be displayed includes number of ramp requests, number of requests ready for build, number of completed requests, number of requests ready for paint, and number of requests ready for delivery.

+#### As a StopGap client I want to be able to see the progress of my ramp request, so that I can have an idea of how long until it is completed.
+* The client view has a list of requests from that account, and the progress for a request can be seen by clicking on that request in the list

 ## Instructions

 The app is deployed and can be found at this link: http://stopgap-project.herokuapp.com/